GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

 axis, such annotations may converge on each other at one end of the axis.
-To avoid this problem, you can append **p** to *stride*, and the annotation interval is expected to be in transformed units, yet the annotation itself will be plotted as un-transformed units.
+To avoid this problem, you can append **p** to *stride*, and the annotation interval is expected to be in transformed units, yet the annotation itself will be plotted as un-transformed units (see Figure :ref:`Power projection axis <Pow_projection>`).
 E.g., if *stride* = 1 and power = 0.5 (i.e., sqrt), then equidistant annotations labeled 1, 4, 9, ... will appear.

+.. _Pow_projection:

 .. figure:: /_images/GMT_-B_pow.*
    :width: 500 px
    :align: center

    Exponential or power projection axis. (top) Using an exponent of 0.5 yields a :math:`sqrt(x)` axis.
-Here, intervals refer to actual data values, in -R0/100/0/1 -JX3ip0.5/0.4i -Ba20f10g5.
+Here, intervals refer to actual data values, in -R0/100/0/0.9 -JX3ip0.5/0.25i -Ba20f10g5.
    (bottom) Here, intervals refer to projected values, although the annotation uses the corresponding unprojected values, as in -Ba3f2g1p.